• Skip to main content

 How to play with laser pointers safely

-Our top safety tips, to ensure play with laser pointers is a safe and enjoyable activity for you and your cat.
+To ensure playing with a laser pointer toy is a safe and enjoyable activity for you and your cat, here are our safety tips.

 Protect your cat’s vision

-Make sure the laser pointer that you’re using is designed for pets and is less than 5 milliwatts.
+Make sure the laser pointer that you’re using is designed for pets.
 Low-powered lights have less chance of causing retina damage or other vision problems.
 When you’re playing, be careful to make sure the laser light is only hitting the floor and walls and not your cat.
 It’s also a good idea to limit the amount of time your cat spends playing with the laser toy to reduce the risk of eye damage over time.

 Prevent injuries and damage